localz/Spotz3-Android-SDK/README.md

     </repositories>
     ...

-You will also need add dependency to google play services.
+You will also need to add dependency to google play services.
 Google play services is not available via public maven repositories.
-You will need to create package (apklib or aar), load to your local maven repository and then use it as reference in your pom.xml.
+You will need to create a package (apklib or aar), load to your local maven repository and then use it as a reference in your pom.xml.
 The following tool should help: [https://github.com/simpligility/maven-android-sdk-deployer/](https://github.com/simpligility/maven-android-sdk-deployer/).

-Otherwise, if you are old school, you can manually copy all the JARs in the libs folder and add them to your project's dependencies.
+Otherwise, if you are old school, you can manually copy all the JARs in your libs folder and add them to your project's dependencies.
 Your libs folder will have at least the following JARs:

+- spotz-sdk-android-3.0.0.jar
+- ble-smart-sdk-android-1.0.4.jar
-- ble-smart-sdk-android-1.0.1.jar
+- spotz-api-0.2.8.jar
-- google-http-client-1.19.0.jar
+- google-http-client-1.20.0.jar
-- google-http-client-gson-1.19.0.jar
+- google-http-client-gson-1.20.0.jar
 - gson-2.3.jar
+- ormlite-android-4.48.jar
+- rxjava-1.0.10.jar
-- spotz-sdk-android-2.0.6.jar
+- rxandroid-0.24.0.jar
-- spotz-sdk-api-1.3.2.jar
+- rxjava-async-util-0.21.0.jar

 and also add "google play services lib" library project to your project.
 For instructions refer to [http://developer.android.com/google/play-services/setup.html](http://developer.android.com/google/play-services/setup.html).
 Select "Using Eclipse with ADT".

 How to use the SDK
 ==================

-**Currently only devices that support Bluetooth Low Energy (generally Android 4.3 API level 18 or newer) are able to make use of the Spotz SDK**.
-You can still include the SDK on devices that don't support Bluetooth Low Energy, but calling any scan methods will throw an exception - see footer note in [Scan for Spotz](#scan-for-spotz) on how to deal with this.
+**Starting with release 3.0.0 of the SDK, devices that do not support Bluetooth Low Energy (generally Android 4.3 API level 18 or newer) are still able to make use of the Spotz SDK**.
+But only Geofence and NFC spots can be triggered.

 There are only 3 actions to implement - **initialize, scan, and listen!**